How to eat more fruit and veg

-Amid the non-stop flow of advice about diet and health, and whether the magic number is five, seven or 10, one message stays constant.
-The fact that all experts agree – a diet rich in fruit and vegetables is good for us.
-Fresh, frozen, even canned all count– and may reduce the risk of heart disease, diabetes and some forms of cancer, plus help to fight the signs of ageing.
+Despite ever-changing advice on what's best for us, all experts agree that a diet rich in fruits and vegetables is healthiest.
+Fresh, frozen and even canned all count, and may reduce the risk of heart disease, diabetes and some forms of cancer, plus help fight the signs of ageing.

-A recent study by University College London reported increasing health benefits for people who ate up to seven or more portions a day – with vegetables and salad proving more beneficial than fruit.
-Studies like this continue to stress the value of plant foods in our diets, reminding us not only of the importance of fibre, but also colour.
-Many of the beneficial compounds in plants are linked to their colour pigments, so by eating a wide variety you’ll reap the most from your 7-a-day.
+A recent study by University College London reported increasing health benefits for people who ate up to seven or more portions of fruits and vegetables a day, with vegetables and salad proving more beneficial than fruit.
+Studies such as this continue to stress the value of plant-based foods in our diets, reminding us not only of the importance of fibre, but also colour.
+Many of the beneficial compounds in plants are linked to their colour pigments, so it's important to eat a wide variety to get all the nutrients your body needs.

 Although the recent study reported vegetables, salad, fresh and dried fruit were best, the following also count:

-- Fruit and veg cooked in stews and soups.
-Frozen, canned and dried fruit and veg.
+- Fruit and veg cooked in stews and soups, plus frozen, canned and dried fruit and veg.

 - We are advised to keep an eye on the amount of fruit juice and smoothies we consume.
-Limit your consumption of fruit/vegetable juices and smoothies to a combined total of 150ml a day (one portion).
-Crushing fruit into juice also releases the sugars contained in the fruit, which can cause damage to teeth.
+Limit your consumption of fruit or vegetable juices and smoothies to a combined total of 150ml a day (one portion).
+Crushing fruit into juice releases the sugars contained in the fruit, which can cause damage to teeth.
 Even unsweetened fruit juice and smoothies are sugary, so limit these to a combined total of 150ml a day and enjoy as part of a meal to minimise the effects on your teeth.

 - A smoothie containing 80g each (including the pulp) of two different fruit or veg counts as a maximum of two.